-The Summer Language Fellowships for International Students supports international PhD students in the humanities and social sciences who need to study a foreign language abroad during the summer.
-International students in the humanities and social sciences at GSAS who are NOT permanent residents are eligible to apply for these funds.
+The Summer Language Fellowships for International Students supports international PhD students in Arts and Sciences programs in the humanities and social sciences who need to study a foreign language abroad during the summer.
+International students who are permanent residents are NOT eligible to apply for these funds.
 The fellowship award maximum is $3,000.

 How to Apply

 Please read the directions and information carefully for the online application.
 The applicant must upload all items electronically with the exception of the letters of recommendation, which are uploaded by the recommenders or mailed to GSAS.

 If you are applying to more than one fellowship through this application portal, you will need to upload all items for each fellowship application; recommenders will have to submit a separate letter for each fellowship application.

 - An up-to-date GSAS transcript (official PDF transcript from the Office of the Registrar).
 Note: The GSAS Fellowship application does not accept encrypted files for upload.
 Official Columbia transcript PDFs are encrypted; you may order a paper copy through SSOL or print the official transcript PDF you receive from Parchment, then scan and upload it.